 Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only a small slice of this Asian nation.
 Step away from the buzzing streets of Osaka and the towering skyscrapers of Tokyo and you’ll quickly realize that Japan has a lot of quiet countryside to explore.

-In this Japan Travel Guide we will help you to better understand the country before visiting and help you plan a trip.
+In this Japan Travel Guide, we’ll help you to better understand the country before visiting and help you best plan your trip.

 Places To Visit in Japan